ssube/onnx-web/docs/user-guide.md

 <region:top:left:bottom:right:strength:feather:prompt>
 ```

-- the prompt can end with +
-- top/left/bottom/right are integer pixels
+- `top`, `left`, `bottom`, and `right` define the four corners of a rectangle
+  - must be integers
-  - will be rounded down to nearest 8
+  - will be rounded down to the nearest multiple of 8
+- `strength` defines the ratio between the two prompts
+  - must be a float or integer
-- strength and feather are floats
+  - strength should be between 0.0 and 10.0
+    - 2.0 to 5.0 generally works
-  - strength > 10 replaces other prompt
+    - 10.0 completely replaces the base prompt
-  - strength < 0 does weird things
+    - < 0 does weird things
+- `feather` defines the blending between the two prompts
+  - must be a float or integer
+  - this is similar to UNet and VAE overlap
-  - feather can be 0.0 to 0.5, reasonably
+  - feather should be between 0.0 and 0.5
+    - 0.0 will cause hard edges
+    - 0.25 is a good default
+- the region has its own `prompt`
+  - any characters _except_ `>`
-- prompt can end with + to append the regular prompt
+  - if the region prompt ends with `+`, the base prompt will be appended to it
+    - this can help the region blend with the rest of the image better
+    - `<region:0:0:1024:1024:5.0:0.25:small dog,+> autumn forest, detailed background, 4k, HDR` will use two prompts:
+      - `small dog, autumn forest, detailed background, 4k, HDR` for the region
+      - `autumn forest, detailed background, 4k, HDR` for the rest of the image

 #### CLIP skip tokens